salesforce-heroku-workshops/java-play-workshop/02-manage-your-project-changes-with-git.md

   You should now have a versioned project.
 Any changes you now make to these project files can be tracked using *git status*.

+## Some files dont belong in your projects

+  You can tell git to not include certain files, folders and name patterns, so when you do a *git add .* then these files wont be added by mistake.

+  This is done by creating a *.gitignore* file in your project.
+When using Play to create your projects then an appropriate .gitignore file is created for you, with the default file and folder exclusions for your Play project.

+  If you are using an editor or IDE that creates its own files and folders that you dont want to include in your project, you should create a global git ignore file in your home directory.

+    ~/.gitignore_global

+See the [global folder of the Github gitignore repository](https://github.com/github/gitignore/tree/master/Global) for suitable global gitignore files for your development tools (eg. [Eclipse](https://github.com/github/gitignore/blob/master/Global/Eclipse.gitignore), [Emacs](https://github.com/github/gitignore/blob/master/Global/Emacs.gitignore), [InteliJ](https://github.com/github/gitignore/blob/master/Global/IntelliJ.gitignore), [Netbeans](https://github.com/github/gitignore/blob/master/Global/NetBeans.gitignore)).

 [Back to top...](#top)